Sanqn/Sanqn/README.md

 # 👨‍💻 About me

-Hi,My name is Alex, I'm python developer.
+Hi,My name is Alex, I'm studing the Python.

 # 🧐 Find Me
 * 💻 linkedin: https://www.linkedin.com/in/davidchik/